Marshal of the Empire: Origins

-Although a purely civil dignity reserved to distinguished generals and not a military rank, a Marshal displayed four stars, while the top military rank of the time, the General of Division displayed three.
+Although a purely civil dignity reserved to distinguished generals and not a military rank, a Marshal displayed four stars, while the highest rank in the French Imperial Army, divisional general, displayed only three.
 Contrary to a well-established idea and to the representation on most paintings of the time, the Marshal's four stars were silvered, not gilded.
 A Marshal was required to wear a standard uniform, which was established through decree on 18 July 1804 and designed by painter Jean-Baptiste Isabey and designer Charles Percier.
 Nevertheless, the Marshals often chose to wear either variants of the official uniform or costumes of totally different design.
 The ultimate distinctive sign of a Marshal was his baton.
 It was cylindrical, 50 centimetres long and 4 centimetres and a half in diameter, made of wood and covered in dark blue velvet, decorated with golden eagles or honey bees, both Imperial symbols.

 Promotions

 The creation of the new civil dignity allowed Napoleon to strengthen his newly created regime by rewarding the most valuable of the generals who had served under his command during his campaigns in Italy and Egypt or soldiers who had held significant commands during the French Revolutionary Wars.
 Subsequently, other senior generals were promoted on six occasions, mainly following major battlefield victories.
 With hindsight, Napoleon's choices for the Marshalate were not always well inspired.